 - Programs partner with families who want their child to wear a mask, even if it’s not required (for example, because they have immune-compromised family member at home or want to stay healthy before a vacation)

 This flyer about helping young children wear masks includes important information and resources you can share with families.
-You can also add some strategies to support children’s social and emotional development.
+You can also check out this flyer:

 OEC COVID-19 Memos